springboardmentor0327/Text_Summarization_Infosys_Internship_Oct2024/README.md

   Implementation of techniques like iterative refinement and map reduce to enhance the LLM models.
   Open file Advanced_LLM.ipynb and run all the cells to demonstrate the working of each technique.

+### App Implementation

+We will use gradio to provide an interactive and abstractive app which users can use to summarize their content using various algorithms.

+1. Download the files Summarizer_App.py and requirements.txt
+2. Install required libraries: run pip install -r requirements.txt
+3. Run the python file Summarizer_App.py
+4. Open the generated gradio link to interact with the app.